Nandi people: Etymology

+Various accounts suggest that the name Nandi was applied to these people after the mid-19th century and more so after the assimilation of the Uasin Gishu Maasai (referred to in various accounts as Sirikwa people).
+A similar process is seen occurring among the Kipsigis, formerly known as Lumbwa at the same time.It is suggested that the name was applied by outsiders and comes from the cormorant which is known as mnandi in Kiswahili.
+A Nandi person like other Kalenjin will usually identify themselves by their name and family name, and where they come from.

 Nandi position and facet to Kalenjin

 The Nandi people are one among a group of communities that share cultural traits and a Southern Nilotic language known as Kalenjin.
 The dialects are seen as being distinct languages, thus for instance the Nandi speak the Nandi language which may or may not be mutually intelligible with another Kalenjin language.
 The Kalenjin ethnic groups inhabit the highlands of East Africa in African Great Lakes Region.
 They include: the Nandi, Kipsigis, Tugen, Keiyo, Okiek, Marakwet, Sengwer, Sabaot, Terik, Pokot and Sebei.
 The confederation came about as a result of the upheavals of the First and Second Mutai.

 The Kalenjin languages are broadly similar with most of the dialects being mutually intelligible.
 The Nandi use Kalenjin nomenclature, which is similar across most communities apart from the Marakwet where names of persons may be inverted gender-wise; certain folklore indicates that this may have been as a result of a genocide that targeted either the males or females of Marakwet.
 Kalenjin mythology was broadly similar and is thought to have stemmed from an earlier worship oriented at the sky, later turning its focus of worship to the sun.
 This change may have radiated from the Kibasisek clan originally from Marakwet.
 Today most Nandi are either Protestant Christian or Catholic as are most Kalenjin.

-The Nandi experience contributes a great deal to commonly perceived Kalenjin heritage as well as to contemporary Kalenjin culture.
+The interaction of Ateker, Lumbwa and Sirikwa communities in the late 18th and 19th centuries contributes a great deal to commonly perceived Kalenjin heritage as well as to contemporary Kalenjin culture.
 Many customs are shared across Kalenjin communities though circumcision is absent in some communities.
 Kalenjin can traditionally marry from within Kalenjin as if it were within each individual's community.
 Oret (clan) membership cuts across the various communities with Nandi and Kipsigis ortinwek ties being particularly intricate thus making both seem as a single identity even to date.